How Can Rock Cliffs and Slopes Collapse?

 Soft Rocks and Slumping Profiles

-Structure, Strata, and Their Impact on Stability
+Structure, Strata, and Stability

 Bedding Planes and Dip Direction